 We have investigated the correlation between urinary isatin concentration and MAO-B inhibitory activity.
 A sensitive enzyme-linked immunosorbent assay (ELISA) for the measurement of isatin in urine was developed.
 There was a strong correlation between isatin concentrations determined by this method and the established GC/MS technique.
 In two sets of urine samples from healthy individuals (N = 63 and N = 21), we have shown that there is no significant correlation between isatin concentration and MAO-B inhibitory activity (r = ?
 0.1013 and ?
 0.1597, respectively).
 Based upon IC50 measures, the concentration of isatin in normal urine (N = 10) was 3– 5 times less than that which could account for the detected MAO-B inhibitory activity.
 Furthermore, Lineweaver-Burk plots from urine samples (N = 12) compared with isatin showed that the inhibition by isatin was competitive whereas urine samples could elicit either mixed or non-competitive inhibition.
 We conclude that the MAO-B inhibitory activity in urine cannot be attributed to isatin alone and another inhibitor(s) appears to be present.

-|Subjects:||University of Westminster > Social Sciences, Humanities and Languages, School of|
+|Subjects:||University of Westminster > Social Sciences and Humanities|

-|Deposited On:||07 Dec 2011 11:59|
+|Date Deposited:||07 Dec 2011 11:59|

 |Last Modified:||07 Dec 2011 11:59|